 The epidemic situation in Kymenlaakso

-The coronavirus situation in Kymenlaakso on 5 January 2021 is in the spreading stage throughout the region.
+The coronavirus situation in Kymenlaakso on 24 March 2021 is in the community transmission phase throughout the region.

 Existing regional restrictions and recommendations